manpagez: man pages & more

 Supplementary Latin letters

-Historically, \[ss] could be considered a ligature of "sz".
-An
+Historically, \[ss] developed from a ligature of "sz".
+An uppercase

-uppercase form is available as \[u1E9E], but in the German language it
+form is available as \[u1E9E], but in the German language it is of

-is of specialized use; ss does not normally uppercase-transform to it,
+specialized use; ss does not normally uppercase-transform to it, but

 symbol; see subsection "Mathematical symbols" below.